-He has resided in the Cook Islands for seventeen years and is a permanent resident.
-He worked in the Cook Islands offshore finance industry as a client relationship executive from 1993 to 1996 and subsequent to this became Collector of Inland Revenue for the Cook Islands for a period of twelve years through to 2008.
-He joined the board in July 2010.
+He has resided in the Cook Islands for twenty four years and is a permanent resident.
+He worked in the Cook Islands offshore finance industry as a client relationship executive from 1993 to 1996 and subsequently became Collector of Inland Revenue for the Cook Islands for a period of twelve years through to 2008.
+He joined the Board in July 2010.

 Dianne Gaye Whitta